Substance Abuse Education for Delaware Nurses

 Delaware Guidelines for Use of Controlled Substances for Treatment of Pain

-In April 2017, Delaware issued regulations for safer opioid prescribing and better pain management practices, supporting the CDC Guideline for Prescribing Opioids for Chronic Pain, 2016 (DDPH, 2023).
+In April 2017, Delaware issued regulations for safer opioid prescribing and better pain management practices, supporting the CDC Guideline for Prescribing Opioids for Chronic Pain, 2016 (DDPH, 2025).
 (See above for the 2022 update to the CDC guidelines.)

 HelpIsHereDE.com

-- Sample treatment agreements
+- Sample treatment agreement (see above)

-- Sample informed consent forms
+- Sample informed consent form (see above)

 KEY ELEMENTS OF DELAWARE PRESCRIBING RULES